 Large commercial trucks operate on interstates and highways through Venango County, across Pennsylvania and the rest of the country, transporting goods from one location to another.
 While transporting goods is a valuable and important service, the presence of these large trucks on the road also comes with a danger unique to tractor trailers when it comes to automobile accidents.
 A tractor trailer traveling at interstate speeds is essentially an 88,000 pound force that is unable to stop quickly or maneuver efficiently when emergency situations arise.
 And if that 88,000 pound force does attempt to swerve or stop quickly, there is a good chance the driver will lose control of the vehicle and it will jackknife or roll over taking out other vehicles in its way.

-There are no passenger vehicles on the road that present dangers like these in an accident, which is why tractor trailer accidents are so dangerous and cause so many serious injuries.
-Tractor-trailer accident attorneys know that major transportation routes in Pennsylvania regularly see more than 6,000 large truck crashes per year.
+There are no passenger vehicles on the road that present dangers like these in an accident, which is why tractor trailer accidents are so dangerous and cause so many serious injuries. our tractor-trailer accident lawyers know that major transportation routes in Pennsylvania regularly see more than 6,000 large truck crashes per year.
 These accidents are often catastrophic, causing severe and debilitating injuries that are sometimes fatal.

 Types of injuries sustained in tractor trailer accidents